top of page

 • 5 min read

-This guide breaks down Calgary renovation permits in plain English so you can plan your timeline properly, avoid delays, and prevent the classic mistake: finishing a renovation… then discovering you can’t get it inspected or documented correctly.
+This guide breaks down Calgary renovation permits in plain English.
+With this knowledge, you can plan your timeline properly, avoid delays, and prevent the classic mistake of finishing a renovation only to discover you can’t get it inspected or documented correctly.

 Most homeowner renovation projects fall into three “permit buckets”:

-This covers structural and building-code compliance—things like framing changes, new openings, or developing space that wasn’t developed before.
+This covers structural and building-code compliance.
+It includes things like framing changes, new openings, or developing space that wasn’t developed before.

-This is about land use rules—setbacks, placement, and situations where your design doesn’t meet the Land Use Bylaw (for example, certain exterior changes or relaxations).
+This is about land use rules—setbacks, placement, and situations where your design doesn’t meet the Land Use Bylaw.
+For example, certain exterior changes or relaxations may require this permit.

 These are separate permits for regulated systems.
 Even when you don’t need a building permit, you may still need trade permits if you’re changing wiring, plumbing, gas, or ventilation.

-In Calgary, you’re often in “building permit territory” if your project involves any of the following:
+In Calgary, you often need a building permit if your project involves any of the following:

 • Developing a basement that has never been developed before